-Besides being emotional benchmarks in people's lives, divorces are often cause to evaluate and come to terms with finances.
-Because of this, our Vancouver and Edmonton divorce lawyers suggest that when contemplating divorce or separation, people should collect together and keep safe documents and things that could make the process faster, easier and less confrontational.
-Whether you are contemplating a divorce in Alberta or a British Columbia, gathering together this documentation will make the process simpler.
+Besides being emotional benchmarks in people’s lives, divorces are often cause to evaluate and come to terms with finances.
+Because of this, our Vancouver divorce lawyers suggest that when contemplating divorce or separation, people should collect together and keep safe documents and things that could make the process faster, easier and less confrontational.
+Gathering together this documentation will make the process simpler.

 1. Financial Account Statements